Green assets and infrastructure (2023)

 Another notable collaboration is between GCRO and a UCL STEaPP Masters programme.
 A group of students undertook a research project in partnership with GCRO's GI project, which was entitled 'Modeling food gardens in Johannesburg: Analysing and visualising the benefits of food gardens as a green asset in Johannesburg, through multi-method modeling'.
-The student project was completed in September 2017 and has been converted to a GCRO Occasional Paper, which will be published during in 2020.
+The student project was completed in September 2017 and has been converted to a GCRO Occasional Paper, which was published in July 2020.

 In October 2018, the report ‘A framework for a GI planning approach in the GCR’ was the awarded project for 'Research in Sustainability' in the 2017/18 AfriSam-SAIA Awards for Sustainable Architecture + Innovation.

 Culwick, C. and Bobbins, K. (Eds.)
 (2016).
 A framework for a green infrastructure planning approach in the Gauteng City-Region.
 GCRO Research Report No. 4.
 Johannesburg: Gauteng City-Region Observatory.